 March 2004.
 Udaipur’s number one draw back during my visit was the crumbling grandeur of The Monsoon Palace (Sajjan Garh), a dilapidated but highly charming old residence that has the best views over the entire city and lake.
 Perched atop a piercing section of the Aravalli Hills, half the fun is getting up here in a rickshaw.
 The hill and palace feature in the James Bond movie Octopussy and indeed much of the city’s café, bar and restaurant scene make as much as they can of Udaipur’s special 007 connection.
 Looking at this photo makes me happy and sad at the same time.
 It was such a wonderful trip, but I’ve got to go back one day, do the place justice and share the results.

 Like this?
-Check out plenty more My 5s from my long ago trip to India.
+Check out plenty more travel reports from my long ago trip to India.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.